WordFnd.com

 (verb) to agree or express agreement Synonyms: acquiesce, assent

-accelerate (verb) move faster Synonyms: speed, quicken, speed up
+accelerate (verb) move faster Synonyms: quicken, speed, speed up

 (verb) cause to move faster Synonyms: speed, speed up